 Wildcrafting is gathering wild plants for food or medicine and a wonderful way to connect with nature.
 It is quite simple and also incredibly fulfilling to get to know the plants around you and creates a sense of self sufficiency.
 When taking the time to harvest plants for food or medicine there are some simple things you can do that can make the experience better for both you and the plants.
-Using your intuition and knowledge is key to deepening your connection with them.

 Things to keep in mind.....